Request A Free Estimate

 6. Place a few insect light traps around your house.
 These traps work best in dark places, like attics and basements.
 They attract Asian lady beetles with light and zap them when they get too close.

-Pest Control Services to Get Rid of Asian Lady Beetles
+In Need of Pest Control Services to Get Rid of Asian Lady Beetles?

 If Asian lady beetles are swarming around your house, it’s time to call in extra help.
-Pest control services can keep those stinky troublemakers out of your home or business.
-Professionals use high-quality deterrents to shoo these ladybug imposters away and we’ll seal up openings in your home to make sure they never invade your house again.
+Plunkett’s can keep those congregating troublemakers out of your home or business.
+Schedule a service by filling out the service request form below.
+We’ll send those imposters packing, every time!